The Original Windmill Builder

 The Political Years:

 John’s ongoing leadership role in the community soon took him into the political arena.
 He was so highly thought of that for each office he ran for, he won by a significant vote.
 He was appointed Trustee of the Poor in 1872 and was elected to the Maryland House of Delegates.
 He also elected as President of the Board of County Commissioners.
 His opinion was frequently sought after, both by local officials and by 2 Governors of Maryland.
-He clearly threw his energy into the causes of the underprivileged.
+He clearly threw his energy into the causes of the underprivileged as well as the Black community.
 Education was always at the top of his list, and he personally remained a voracious reader his entire life.

 As important as politics and causes were, he always put family first, and his family grew larger and larger with the continued addition of grandchildren.
 He was the archtypal patriarch, a true gentle giant.
 He clearly was beloved and respected by his children, and his influence on his youngest son George was profound.